jenkins-infra/jenkins.io/content/blog/2010/2010-08-11-quiet-period-feature.md

 ---
-layout: post
+:layout: post
-title: Quiet Period Feature
+:title: Quiet Period Feature
-nodeid: 236
+:nodeid: 236
-created: 1281590640
+:created: 1281590640
-tags:
+:tags:
 - general
 - core
 - tutorial
+:author: kohsuke
 ---
 Commits often come in a burst.
 This seems to happen mainly for two reasons --- people sometimes forget to commit some files, and in the tranquility of waiting for your SCM to finish a commit, people sometimes realize the problems in the commit and they quickly make follow-up changes.
 The conventional wisdom is that the CI server should wait for the burst to finish before attempting a build.
 This is said to reduce the chance of having broken build, and it is also sometimes useful in reducing the average turn-around time for builds that take longer.